The Puzzling Superorbital Period Variation of the Low-mass X-ray Binary 4U 1820-30: Introduction

-Owing to the monitoring/scanning X-ray telescopes, 4U 1820-30 has been observed for decades and is still being monitored by the Swift BAT and the Monitor of All-sky X-ray Image (MAXI).
+Owing to the monitoring/scanning X-ray telescopes, 4U 1820-30 has been observed for decades and is still being monitored by the Swift BAT the Monitor of All-sky X-ray Image (MAXI), and Fermi Gamma-ray Burst Monitor (Fermi GBM).
 In this work, we aim to further verify the stability of the superorbital period, which is the crucial evidence for the triple model of 4U 1820-30 system, and to establish an updated ephemeris for superorbital modulation.
-In this paper, we introduce the instruments used to obtain the light curves for this research, including Ginga ASM, RXTE ASM, Swift BAT and MAXI, as well as the light curve collected by RXTE Proportional Counter Array (RXTE PCA) while it processed the monitoring observations of the galactic center and plane~\citep{mar06}, in Section~\ref{obs}.
-A preliminary test of superorbital period stability test was performed using the power spectrum made by the entire light curve of each instrument (Section~\ref{ps}).
-A more detail measurement of superorbital period variation was obtained by analyzing the superorbital phase evolution and updating the ephemerides (Section~\ref{pha}).
-The new ephemerides allows us to verify whether the Type-I X-ray bursts occur clustered around the expected superorbital minima.
+In this paper, we introduce the instruments used to obtain the light curves for this research, including Ginga ASM, RXTE ASM, Swift BAT, MAXI, and Fermi GBM as well as the light curve collected by RXTE Proportional Counter Array (RXTE PCA) while it processed the monitoring observations of the Galactic center and plane~\citep{mar06}, in Section~\ref{obs}.
+A preliminary superorbital period stability test was performed using the power spectrum made by the entire light curve of each instrument (Section~\ref{ps}).
+A more detailed measurement of superorbital period variation was obtained by analyzing the superorbital phase evolution and updating the ephemerides (Section~\ref{pha}).
+The new ephemerides allow us to verify whether the Type-I X-ray bursts occur clustered around the expected superorbital minima.
 In Section~\ref{dis}, we discuss the instability of superorbital period, which poses a serious challenge of the triple model, and explore the possible interpretations for the superorbital period variation of 4U 1820-30.